 Whether you need to impress investors or convince a client to choose you, a professional-looking presentation is essential.
 A virtual assistant with graphic design skills can create a beautiful presentation that meets your objectives.

-A large amount of work goes into running an ecommerce store — and much of it is uninteresting, time consuming, or both.
+A large amount of work goes into running an ecommerce store.
+Much of it is uninteresting, time consuming, or both.
 A virtual assistant can take over tasks like inventory management, customer support, and listing optimization.
 This will leave you free to focus on product development or negotiations with wholesalers.

 Virtual and in-person events can both serve a variety of purposes.
 Whether you’re holding an event to reward your top clients, raise funds for a cause, or network, planning an event requires a large amount of work.
 A virtual assistant can handle everything — from inviting guests and booking a venue to managing your budget — to make sure the event is a success.